 The experimental laboratories will begin in Week 2.
-The laboratory classes will be online due to COVID-19 social distancing policy.
 The schedule of the laboratory classes will be announced in week -1.

-The experimental laboratories are compulsory and will aid your understanding in the area of mechanical vibration fundamentals.
-Attendance at all the laboratories is required to pass the unit.
+There is a compulsory experimental laboratory program in the unit to aid your understanding in the area of mechanical vibration fundamentals.
+All students, Internal and Mix mode, will complete a full laboratory program.
+Attendance at the laboratories is required to pass the unit.
 The laboratories topics include:

-- Whirling Shafts - (Week 2)
+- Whirling Shafts

-- Torsional Vibration (Week 2)
+- Torsional Vibration

-- Mass Balancing (Week 4)
+- Mass Balancing

-- Free Damped Vibration (Week 8)
+- Free Damped Vibration

-- Forced Damped Vibration (Week 10)
+- Forced Damped Vibration